ChuckJonas/localhost-https-tutorial/readme.md

 4. expand the trust section
 5. click always
 6. close the window and enter password again
-7. Reload [https://localhost:3000](https://localhost:3000/) and you should now see the error is gone
+7. Reload [https://localhost:3000](https://localhost:3000/) and you should now see "Hello World"